What You Should Know About Accounts Payable Financing

+Accounts payable financing is a new form of credit where businesses borrow money from a vendor in order to purchase said vendor’s goods or services.
+It’s also known as trade credit or vendor financing.
 Just like invoice factoring, qualifying for an accounts payable financing is based on the buyer’s creditworthiness.
-Most businesses don’t have to put up any collateral, but it’s important for potential lenders to review your credit history to see if you can qualify for a loan.
+Most businesses don’t have to put up any collateral.
+But potential lenders need to review your credit history to see if you can qualify for a loan.

 For businesses in need of additional working capital, accounts payable financing is a great solution.
 With this type of financing, you don’t have to tap into your business assets or resources to purchase additional inventory.
 Other benefits include: